geekodour/mogoz/content/posts/20230405003455-data_engineering.md

 -   Fivetran is an ELT tool and a direct competitor to Stitch

+#### DltHub {#dlthub}

+-   `dlt` is new kid in town
+-   When using with dagster, a \`dlt\` pipeline would be a dagster asset
+-   You can use singer taps with dlt, but it makes for a bad experience.
+-   dlt is upstream of dbt, dlt loads data, dbt transforms it.
+-   But they're sort of leaning of gpt for some reason, I don't understand why

 ### DBT (T, Transform) {#dbt--t-transform}

 {{< figure src="/ox-hugo/20230405003455-data_engineering-1796721536.png" >}}